 The Experience section is typically the most important one of the big three.
 The Summary is also important, but LinkedIn’s recent move to truncate it, as well as remove its header, leads one to believe that LinkedIn has demoted it.
 Wouldn’t you agree?

 If you’re changing your career, your friend is not the Experience section.
 Rather, your friend is the Summary section, which is now truncated in the Snapshot area.
 It’s in the Summary where you will express your value to potential employers, not the Experience section.

-This said, it’s important that the first two lines of your Summary (outlined above) entice viewers to read the rest of it.
+This said, it’s important that the first three lines (outlined above in my Snapshot area) of your Summary entice viewers to read the rest of it.
 If or when LinkedIn returns to the complete Summary, this may not be as important.

 2. Career changers can’t rely on the Experience section alone

 Your Experience section will consist of responsibilities and accomplishments that don’t necessarily match those of your new career.
 You need to showcase the skills and experience that will make your transition almost seamlessly.

 A typical chronological format wouldn’t work with your résumé, so why would it work with your LinkedIn profile?
 Presenting a chronological document would require the employer to search for your relevant skills, like a needle in a haystack.

 Therefore your message needs to be delivered before the Experience section, and it needs to be delivered clearly.

 3. This is where the Summary comes to the rescue

 How do you show your value on LinkedIn?
 The answer is quite simple; you showcase your value in the Summary section, and you focus mostly on the accomplishment statements that highlight relevant transferable skills.